TDD Without the Overkill: Why Lightweight TDD Ships Faster

 A 40-line Rake task that backfills one column on one production table - the one you will run twice and delete next week - does not need a test.
 Run it on staging, eyeball the output, run it on production, delete the file.
 The same logic covers most one-off data migrations: the script is a transaction that runs once, and writing a test against a populated dev database often costs more than running the migration twice.

 Prototype spikes and hackathon demos earn the same exemption.
 The point of the spike is to learn whether an idea is worth building - write the messy code, get the answer, throw it away.
 With eighteen hours on the clock and judges who will not open the repo, optimise for the demo running.
-Whoever picks up the project Monday morning can deal with the design - and they usually won’t have to, because most hackathon demos never ship.
 If the spike survives, you will rewrite it with tests on the way to production, and that rewrite is when the discipline starts paying.

 What changes when your team adopts the rhythm #

 Code review gets shorter.
 Separate structural commits (rename, extract) from behavioural ones (new branch, new result), and reviewers scan the structural moves in seconds while focusing on actual behaviour changes.
-Beck made this separation the spine of Tidy First?
+Beck argues for this separation in Tidy First?
 (2023).
 Look at the difference in commit shape.

 # bundled commit (3 files changed, 47 lines)